-Pridnestrovian Republican Bank (TRB) is the main bank of Pridnestrovian Moldavian Republic (PMR).
+Pridnestrovian Republican Bank (PRB) is the main bank of Pridnestrovian Moldavian Republic (PMR).

 This meant that Republic began to form its financial system.
 Under very hard circumstances, at the time when the government of Moldova tried to squeeze Pridnestrovian Republic in economic and political blockade, eshablishment of Pridnestrovian Republican Bank was a great step forward in strengthening the Republic’s independence.